Optimal optomechanical cavity setups with highly reflecting membranes: Basic features of an optical cavity with a highly reflecting membrane inside

-Next, for the r-points, we evaluate the ratio of the field intensity in one part of the cavity to that in the other part.
-We will first consider this for an $\omega_\mathrm{L}$ mode.
-Based on equation (\ref{membrane}), we consider the following complex amplitude balance equation at the membrane (compare Fig. \ref{FF1})
+For the r-points and the case of highly reflecting membranes, the ratio of the field intensity in one part of the cavity to that in the other part is fully controlled by the power (intensity) transmission of the membrane $T_m=t_m^2$.
+Specifically, for the $\omega_\mathrm{L}$ mode,